 There are a lot of ways to do this, but one of the best ways is in person.
 If you’re going to attend a trade show you should be marketing your blog.

-In fact, you should consider marketing your blog at a trade show as your main objective and with awesome trade show materials.
+In fact, you should consider marketing your blog at a trade show as your main objective and with awesome graphic design materials.

 This approach will do two things: